bitcap-co/bitcap-ipr/CONFIGURATION.md

       - "Antminer" : When checked, enable listening for Antminers.
 Checked by default.
       - "Whatminer" : When checked, enable listening for Whatsminers.
 Checked by default.
       - "IceRiver" : When checked, enable listening for IceRivers.
 Checked by default.
+      - Additional Miners (disabled by default):
+         - "Goldshell": When checked, enable listening for Goldshell miners.
+         - "Volcminer":  When checked, enable listening for VolcMiners.
+         - "Sealminers": When checked, enable listening for Sealminers.
    #### "API" tab
+   If you have an alternative password other then the default, you can set it here for the respective miner type to be able use with the ID Table view:
    - Bitmain/Antminer:
      - "Set Login Password" : Set alternative login password for Antminers.
-If blank, "root" is used for default authentication.
+If blank, "root" is used for authentication.
    - Whatsminer:
      - "Set Login Password" : Set alternative login password for Whatsminers.
-If blank, "admin" is used for default authentication.
+If blank, "admin" is used for authentication.
+   - Volcminer:
+     - "Set Login Password": Set alternative login password for Volcminers.
+If blank, "ltc@dog" is used for authentication.
+   - Goldshell
+     - "Set Login Password": Set alternative login for Goldshell miners.
+If blank, "123456789" is used for authentication.
+   - Bitdeer/Sealminer:
+     - "Set Login Password": Set alternative login for Sealminers. if blank, "seal" is used for authentication.
    - pbfarmer:
      - "Set API Key" : Set alternative API Key to access IceRivers using pbfarmer firmware.
 If blank, the default API key is used for authentication.

    #### "Logs" tab
    - Log settings:
      - "Log Level" : Set the desired base log level for the logger.
 The log file will only record that level and greater.
 Below are the available levels: